-Join us at the 3rd Plasticity Forum - this year in New York City in June.
+Join us at the 3rd Plasticity Forum - this year in New York City on June 24th.
 Stay tuned! www.plasticityforum.com

 Photo from Hong Kong

 Recycling resources - over US$8bn/year in value of just plastic packaging is un-recovered each year in the U.S.

 Some say that the plastic footprint on this planet is as big a concern as the carbon footprint.